thongish/my-brain/Notes/How Programming Languages Work.md

 	- modern python/PHP/node.js/etc. actually do have compilers called JIT compiler
 # **Pure Function**

-- function where given a set of inputs the function returns the same output every time
+- Function where given a set of inputs the function returns the same output every time
 	- if interpreter sees any pure functions, that piece of code is sent to the JIT compiler (cached) aka compiled in advance stored in a .pyc file

 # **Languages a browser can understand:**